VladislavDunin/My-testing-practice-checklists-bug-reports-and-home-work-/README.md

-# Terminal work and home work,command,help
+# Testing practice,terminal,javaScript,postman and other